ADHD and DoDMERB Waiver: The Complete Parent Guide

 If the Waiver Is Denied

-Approval by Army does not guarantee approval by Coast Guard, and denial by one service does not mean denial by all.
+Request the specific reason.
+Determine if additional documentation would help.
+Consider appeal if new evidence exists.
+Approval by one service does not guarantee approval by another, and denial by one service does not mean denial by all.
+Apply broadly.

-After completing this step, you should know which authority decides your student's waiver and have documentation tailored to their priorities.
+After this step, you should know which authority decides your student's waiver and have documentation tailored to their priorities.

 Frequently Asked Questions